Perceptron Theory Can Predict the Accuracy of Neural Networks: Experiments

 The results in the right panel of Fig.~\ref{fig:in:pcorr:norm:sub} are encouraging from the point that the compensated predicted accuracies nearly perfectly corresponded to the accuracies.
 Obviously, Kendall's $\tau$ correlation coefficient was $1.00$.
-On the other hand, in order to make the compensation it is necessary to observe accuracies of smaller sub-problems, which is highly undesirable.
-The solution to this problem is to get rid of the independence assumption by calculating the predicted accuracies according to~(\ref{eq:pcorr:mvn}).
-This approach, however, has its own complications as the numerical integration of~(\ref{eq:pcorr:mvn}) is challenging, even for the moderate number of classes.
-Thus, to demonstrate that (\ref{eq:pcorr:mvn}) addresses the bias issue, we have performed another experiment.
+On the other hand, in order to make the compensation it is necessary to observe accuracies of smaller sub-problems, which is highly undesirable from the practical applicability point of view.
+The solution to this problem is to get rid of the independence assumption by calculating the predicted accuracies according to Eq.~(\ref{eq:pcorr:mvn}).
+This approach, however, has its own complications as the numerical integration of Eq.~(\ref{eq:pcorr:mvn}) is challenging, even for the moderate number of classes.
+Thus, to demonstrate that Eq.~(\ref{eq:pcorr:mvn}) addresses the bias issue, we have performed another experiment.
 We selected the sub-problems from ImageNet where the size of the sub-problem was fixed to $4$ classes.
-Different from the previous experiment, we first randomly chose $10,000$ sub-problems and calculated both the actual and predicted accuracies using~(\ref{eq:pcorr}).
-Then we handpicked $25$ most challenging sub-problems choosing the ones whose predicted accuracies calculated using~(\ref{eq:pcorr}) resulted in large errors.
-For these sub-problems, we used both formulae, (\ref{eq:pcorr}) and~(\ref{eq:pcorr:mvn}), to predict the accuracies (Fig.~\ref{fig:in:mvn}).
-For the considered networks there was no bias in the predictions calculated according to~(\ref{eq:pcorr:mvn}), which is an empirical demonstration that (\ref{eq:pcorr:mvn}) can predict a wider range of network architectures.
+Different from the previous experiment, we first randomly chose $10,000$ sub-problems and calculated both the actual and predicted accuracies using Eq.~(\ref{eq:pcorr}).
+Then we handpicked $25$ most challenging sub-problems choosing the ones whose predicted accuracies calculated using Eq.~(\ref{eq:pcorr}) resulted in large errors.
+For these sub-problems, we used both formulae, Eq.~(\ref{eq:pcorr}) and Eq.~(\ref{eq:pcorr:mvn}), to predict the accuracies (see Fig.~\ref{fig:in:mvn}).
+For the considered networks there was no bias in the predictions calculated according to Eq.~(\ref{eq:pcorr:mvn}), which is an empirical demonstration that Eq.~(\ref{eq:pcorr:mvn}) can predict a wider range of network architectures.